postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 ## Overriding events

-Overriding events is possible using the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideEventAccessors*> method.
+Overriding events is possible using the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideEventAccessors%2A> method.
 It follows the same principles than `OverridePropertyAccessors`.

 It is possible to override the `add` and `remove` semantics of an event, but not yet the invocation of an event.
 Therefore, it is of little use and we are skipping the example.